simply-TOOBASED/ctf-writeups/2019/DEFCON CTF Qualifiers 2019/speedrun-003/README.md

   return *MK_FP(__FS__, 40LL) ^ v6;
 }
 ```
-This is a shellcode challenge, so the program wants us to craft shellcode that is exactly 30 bytes.
+This is a shellcode challenge, so the program wants us to craft shellcode that is exactly `30` bytes.

-Then it checks if we didn't have any NOP instructions (0x90) in our shellcode.
+Then it checks if we didn't have any NOP instructions (`0x90`) in our shellcode.

-Finally, it calls a function xor() and checks an equality.
+Finally, it calls a function `xor()` and checks an equality.

-If that equality returns true, then we call shellcode_it().
-Shellcode_it() runs our shellcode by creating a memory map using mmap(), copying our shellcode to that address space and executing it.
+If that equality returns true, then we call `shellcode_it()`. `shellcode_it()` runs our shellcode by creating a memory map using `mmap()`, copying our shellcode to that address space and executing it.

 If you want a cleaner and simpler example, check out this [gist](https://gist.github.com/CoolerVoid/1557916).

-Lets look at the function xor():
+Lets look at the function `xor()`:

 ```
 __int64 __fastcall xor(__int64 a1, unsigned int a2)